 The Book of J

 J is a rare letter, but it's vital to the English language and learning.
 It represents a synergy between the two main influences on English — German and Latin — and appears in words that make English what it is.
 Learning J words from our list will help enrich students' understanding of the language as a whole.
-For more enriching vocabulary featuring a relatively underused letter, take a look at our words starting with K!
+If you can't get enough J words, WordFinder's list of words that start with the letter J is a great next step to building your own vocabulary list.
+Just use the advanced search feature to find words that start with, include or end with the letter J. For more enriching vocabulary featuring a relatively underused letter, take a look at our words starting with K!